mathewgomas-alfred/mathewgomas.io/tutorials/saving-for-the-web.rst

 PNG
 """

-Use this for images with few colours or which are black and white, like comics and pixel-art.
+Use this for images with few colors or which are black and white, like comics and pixel-art.
 Select :guilabel:`Save as indexed PNG, if possible` to optimise even more.

 GIF
 """